evacchi/evacchi.github.io/_drafts/2021-11-15-write-you-a-chat-java-17-actor-2.md

 In the *exceptional* case, we just print the error.
 We may also kill the actor and restart it.
 As an exercise you may customize this behavior.

-In the *succesful* case, we send a *message* to the actor, so that it can resume processing:
+In the *successful* case, we send a *message* to the actor, so that it can resume processing:

 ```java
 record ClientConnection(Channels.Socket socket) {}